mozzius/arbitra/docs/Arbitra.md

 The only notable differences is that since `blockchain.json` is not an array, I used a for...in loop which gets the keys of the object.

-I also printed the transactions as raw JSON in a `pre` tag with id of `#console`, so that it has the styles of the other console.
+I also printed the transactions as raw JSON in a `pre` element.
 When `stringify()`ing the JSON data, I gave it the extra parameters of `null` and `4` which should indent it with 4 spaces.

 This needs the blockchain to work, so I will cover it in the Testing phase.